segmentio/segment-docs/src/legal/privacy.md

 If your personal data includes Segment Personal Data, you can request access to that data and request that we correct amend, or delete it if it is inaccurate or processed in violation of Privacy Shield by emailing your request to [privacy@segment.com](mailto:privacy@segment.com).
 We may request specific information from you to help us confirm your identity and process your request.
 Applicable law may require or permit us to decline your request.
 If we decline your request, we will tell you why, subject to legal restrictions.

-**U.S. Federal Trade Commission Enforcement.**  Segment’s commitments under the Privacy Shield are subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
+**U.S. Federal Trade Commission Enforcement.**  Segment's commitments under the Privacy Shield are subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 If there is any conflict between the terms in this Privacy Shield Notice and the Privacy Shield Principles, the Privacy Shield Principles shall take precedence.